-In his January 28, 2003 State of the Union message, President Bush announced a new Emergency Plan for AIDS Relief to channel \$10 billion in "new money" over five years to fighting the pandemic in 12 African countries as well as Haiti and Guyana.
+In his January 28, 2003 State of the Union message, President Bush announced a new Emergency Plan for AIDS Relief to channel \$10 billion in "new money" over five years to fighting the pandemic in 12 African countries as well as two Caribbean countries.
 Budget documents released at the beginning of February indicated that \$450 million was being requested in FY2004 for a new Global AIDS Initiative (GAI), the principal component of the Emergency Plan, to be headquartered at the State Department.
-Nonetheless, editorials, AIDS activist organizations, and others have criticized the Administration's response to AIDS in Africa.
-On December 18, 2002, the Congressional Black Caucus wrote to President Bush seeking sharply increased spending for AIDS programs in Africa and worldwide.
+The objectives of this initiative include preventing 7 million new infections, providing anti-retroviral drugs for 2 million infected people, and providing care for 10 million infected people, including orphans.
+Many AIDS activists and others hailed the President's initiative, while critics said that the amount requested for FY2004 showed that it was getting off to a "slow start."
+President Bush made AIDS a special focus of his 5-day trip to Africa in July 2003.
+On July 10, speaking in Botswana, the President said "This is the deadliest enemy Africa has ever faced, and you will not face this epidemic alone."
+On July 8, in Senegal, the President told Africans "we will join with you in turning the tide against AIDS in Africa."
+The President also spoke on the epidemic in South Africa on July 9.